Barak Valley: Religion

 Hinduism, by a sliver, is the slight majority religion, while Islam is the second-largest religion in the Valley.
 The religious composition of the valley population is as follows: Hindus 50%, Muslims 48.1%, Christians 1.6%, and others 0.3%.
 Hindus are the majority in Cachar district (59.83%) with having (86.31%) Hindu in the district headquarter; Silchar (which is also the main city of the valley).
 While Muslims are the majority in Hailakandi district (60.31%) and Karimganj district (56.36%), but Hailakandi town have (67.26%) Hindu majority, Karimganj town have also a Hindu Majority of (86.57%) as of 2011 census.

 Hinduism is mainly practised by Bengalis, Dimasas, Tripuris, Meiteis, Bishnupriyas, Odias, Nepalis, Biharis and Marwaris living in the Valley.
 While Islam is overwhelmingly practised by Bengalis, with some small populace of Meitei Pangals, Kacharis and Biharis.
-Christianity is mainly practised by Tea-garden community, and tribals such as Khasis, Mizos, Hmars, Kukis and Nagas living in the Valley.
+Christianity is mainly practised by Tea-garden community, and tribals such as Khasis, Hmar-Mizo, Kukis and Nagas living in the Valley.